Compensation and Human Capital Committee Charter

 of HCP, Inc.

-This Compensation Committee Charter was adopted by the Board of Directors (the “Board”) of HCP, Inc. (the “Company”).
+This Compensation and Human Capital Committee Charter was adopted by the Board of Directors (the “Board”) of HCP, Inc. (the “Company”).

-The purpose of the Compensation Committee (the “Committee”) of the Board of the Company is (A) to oversee the Company’s compensation and employee benefit plans and practices, including its executive compensation plans, and its incentive-compensation and equity-based plans; (B) to review and discuss with management the Company’s compensation discussion and analysis (“CD&A”) to be included in the Company’s annual proxy statement or annual report on Form 10-K filed with the Securities and Exchange Commission (“SEC”); (C) to prepare the Compensation Committee Report as required by the rules of the SEC; and (D) to perform such further functions as may be consistent with this Charter or assigned by applicable law, the Company’s charter or bylaws or the Board.
+The purpose of the Compensation and Human Capital Committee (the “Committee”) of the Board of the Company is (A) to oversee the Company’s compensation and employee benefit plans and practices, including its executive compensation plans, and its incentive-compensation and equity-based plans; (B) to review and discuss with management the Company’s compensation discussion and analysis (“CD&A”) to be included in the Company’s annual proxy statement or annual report on Form 10-K filed with the Securities and Exchange Commission (“SEC”); (C) to prepare the Compensation Committee Report as required by the rules of the SEC; (D) to oversee the Company’s human capital programs and policies, including with respect to management development, succession planning and diversity and inclusion initiatives; and (E) to perform such further functions as may be consistent with this Charter or assigned by applicable law, the Company’s charter or bylaws or the Board.

 In addition to the powers and responsibilities expressly delegated to the Committee in this Charter, the Committee may exercise any other powers and carry out any other responsibilities delegated to it by the Board from time to time consistent with the Company’s bylaws.
 The powers and responsibilities delegated by the Board to the Committee in this Charter or otherwise shall be exercised and carried out by the Committee as it deems appropriate without requirement of Board approval, and any decision made by the Committee (including any decision to exercise or refrain from exercising any of the powers delegated to the Committee hereunder) shall be at the Committee’s sole discretion.
 While acting within the scope of the powers and responsibilities delegated to it, the Committee shall have and may exercise all the powers and authority of the Board.
 To the fullest extent permitted by law, the Committee shall have the power to determine which matters are within the scope of the powers and responsibilities delegated to it.

-The Committee shall be composed of at least three directors as determined by the Board, none of whom shall be an employee of the Company and each of whom shall be determined by the Board to be (A) qualified to serve on the Committee pursuant to the requirements of the New York Stock Exchange, (B) a “non-employee director” within the meaning of Rule 16b-3 of the Securities Exchange Act of 1934, as amended (the “1934 Act”), and (3) an “outside director” under the regulations promulgated under Section 162(m) of the Internal Revenue Code of 1986, as amended (the “Code”).
+The Committee shall be composed of at least three directors as determined by the Board, none of whom shall be an employee of the Company and each of whom shall be determined by the Board to be (A) qualified to serve on the Committee pursuant to the requirements of the New York Stock Exchange, and (B) a “non-employee director” within the meaning of Rule 16b-3 of the Securities Exchange Act of 1934, as amended (the “1934 Act”).

 The members of the Committee, including the chair of the Committee (the “Chair”), shall be appointed by the Board.
 Committee members may be removed from the Committee, with or without cause, by the Board.